-A separate 2013 analysis estimated that the vessel speed reductions reduced the North Atlantic right whale's risk of death from vessel strikes by between 80% and 90%.
-Additionally, contrary to the shipping industry's claims that the rules would pose an economic burden, 25 a 2012 economic analysis found the direct economic impact of speed restrictions only represented 0.006% of the value of traded merchandise and 0.2% of freight costs for the marine East Coast trade in 2009.
-The 10-knot speed limit had minimal impact on the revenues and financial performance of shipping vessels.
-The reality was that the costs of speed restrictions were substantially lower than initially projected by NMFS in 2008.

-The 2013 extension of the regulations also included a requirement that, by January 1, 2019, NMFS would publish a report evaluating the conservation benefits and the economic and navigational safety impacts of the Vessel Speed Rule.
-However, this report was not released until January 2021, after two years of unexplained delay.
-The 2021 report found that the speed restrictions are working to protect North Atlantic right whales, but that compliance, particularly in DMAs, is inadequate.
-The report also followed up on the previous economic analyses and found that the annual direct cost to commercial shipping ranges between \$24.8 million and \$29.2 million, which represents only about 0.005% of the trade value at relevant East Coast ports.

-NMFS concluded in January 2021 that in order to best protect the North Atlantic right whale, the Vessel Speed Rule should be changed in the following ways:
+A separate 2013 analysis estimated that the vessel speed reductions reduced the North Atlantic right whale's risk of death from vessel strikes by between 80% and 90%.9 Additionally, contrary to the shipping industry's claims that the rules would pose an economic burden,25 a 2012 economic analysis found the direct economic impact of speed restrictions only represented 0.006% of the value of traded merchandise and 0.2% of freight costs for the marine East Coast trade in 2009.
+The 10-knot speed limit had minimal impact on the revenues and financial performance of shipping vessels.26 The reality was that the costs of speed restrictions were substantially lower than initially projected by NMFS in 2008.23 publish a report evaluating the conservation benefits and the economic and navigational safety impacts of the Vessel Speed Rule.27 However, this report was not released until January 2021, after two years of unexplained delay.10 The 2021 report found that the speed restrictions are working to protect North Atlantic right whales, but that compliance, particularly in DMAs, is inadequate.
+The report also followed up on the previous economic analyses and found that the annual direct cost to commercial shipping ranges between \$24.8 million and \$29.2 million,28 which represents only about 0.005% of the trade value at relevant East Coast ports.10 NMFS concluded in January 2021 that in order to best protect the North Atlantic right whale, the Vessel Speed Rule should be changed in the following ways: